davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/009_Simulations.md

 1. How can you control the output voltage potential?
 2. In which direction will electric current flow?
 3. What voltage is present on the resistor?
-  + How can we determine the voltage on the resistor (deacribe 2 possibilities)?
+  + How can we determine the voltage on the resistor (describe 2 possibilities)?
 4. What voltage is present on the LED?